ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 #### V15.1:<br>
 - Bugfix for the download function

+#### V16.0:<br>
+- More data for the "Load/update properties data" function and the .CSV download:
+EPL, purchase price, current value, purchase date, LIT counter, LIT total amount<br>
+- Optimization of the data query for the "Load/update properties data" function<br>
+- Bugfix for local saving of properties data (Speical characters no longer disturbs some functions)

+#### V15.1:<br>
+- New function: "Download saved properties data as CSV"<br>
+- Added the "Load/update properties data" button to the main page of the multitool
+- Design optimizations of the profile upgrade function

 #### V15.0:<br>
 - New function: Download local saved properties data as CSV<br>
 Added a download button for local saved properties data on the main menu and for the profile upgrade function (under the info for local saved properties data)<br>